 Even before the ski hill announcement, Narayan says there were minimal rentals or housing options available for single people and young families.

 “It’s easy to jump the gun and envision what an affordable housing project should look like and get developers involved from the beginning,” says Narayan.

 “But we need to look at the needs study and survey our local population to see what type of housing options they might want to live in,” she says.

-The number of vacant properties in Valemount has been rising over the past number of years along with property value, so to find a vacant and affordable home has become increasingly difficult for some residents.
+The number of vacant properties in Valemount has been rising over the past number of years along with property value, so to find an affordable home has become increasingly difficult for some residents.